survivejs/react-book/manuscript/14_language_features.md

 console.log(obj.context.call(obj2)); // { context: [Function], name: 'demo object 2' }
 ```

-On the other hand, the arrow function in the object `obj2` doesn't bind any object to its context, following the normal lexical scoping rules resolving the reference to the nearest outer scope, in this case, the Node's `global` object.
+The arrow function in the object `obj2` doesn't bind any object to its context, following the normal lexical scoping rules resolving the reference to the nearest outer scope.
+In this case it happens to be Node.js `global` object.

 Even though the behavior might seem a little weird, it is actually useful.
 In the past, if you wanted to access parent context, you either needed to `bind` it or attach the parent context to a variable `var that = this;`.
 The introduction of the arrow function syntax has mitigated this problem.